sofifilippini7-tech/2025_Evolution_Suisse_2025/docs/project/background.md

 In this context, bridge recombinase–mediated gene replacement provides a universal therapeutic strategy.
 By inserting a healthy SERPINA1 cDNA copy at the endogenous locus, it could restore gene function regardless of the underlying mutation, establishing A1ATD as a powerful proof-of-concept for next-generation genetic medicines.

+## Brige Recombinases as a promising tool for gene replacement therapies

 ## Deep Mutational Scanning to explore the sequence space of functional bridge recombinases

 ## E.Coli orthogonal replicon (EcoRep)